-I write often about oral health and I’m fascinated how oral health really does affect the health of the entire body!
-I’ve been working on finding (or making) natural toothpaste and oral care options for years so that I would have options that were safe for kids to use and would not aggravate my thyroid disease.
+I write a lot about oral health, and I’m fascinated with how it really does affect the whole body!
+I’ve spent years working on creating natural toothpastes and oral care.
+I wanted something that was safe enough for my kids to use and also not aggravate my health issues.

-Some of my favorite recipes to date are:
+Some of my favorite healthy mouth recipes to date are:

 - Homemade Remineralizing Toothpaste